Ashutos777/Financial-Analytics_Tableau/README.md

 # Financial Analytics.
-* Sample Dataset Contains the data
+* Sample Dataset Contains the Market Capitalization and Sales Qtr Data of 500 Companies In India .
+In this Project I have Used Tableau For Data Analysis and Create Visualizations.